dart-lang/language/working/2509-private-named-parameters/feature-specification.md

     compile-time error. *If removing the `_` leads to a collision with another parameter, then there is a conflict.*

-*   Otherwise, the name of the parameter in C is *n*. *If the parameter is named, this then avoids the compile-time error that would otherwise be reported for a private named parameter.*
+*   Otherwise, the name of the parameter in the signature of C is *n*.
+By "in the signature", this means uses of the constructor: invocations, dynamic invocations, tear-offs, chained calls from a subclass's constructor, etc.
+    *If the parameter is named, this then avoids the compile-time error that would otherwise be reported for a private named parameter.*

 *   The name of the local variable in the initializer list scope of C is *p*.
     *In the initializer list, the private name is used.
 Inside the body of the